Skip to main content

 Overlays

 Overlay images are resliced to match the resolution of the background image.
 Multiple overlays may be loaded, but they are all blended together to generate a single RGBA texture.
-This overcomes OpenGL limits on the number of active textures loaded, and improves the speed of rendering.
+This overcomes WebGL limits on the number of active textures loaded, and improves the speed of rendering.

 JavaScript is slower than natively compiled programs for many computations, using WebGL can dramatically increase performance providing near native performance.
 Therefore, while using the GPU instead of the CPU can accelerate performance regardless of language, the benefits are greater for JavaScript.
 Reslicing 3D volumes is compute intensive.
 Specifically, the GPU-based WebGL reslicing algorithm is also about an order of magnitude faster than the standard JavaScript code.